-Those impacted are identifiable if they can be identified, especially using assignment to an identifier such as a name, an identifying number, location data, an online identifier or one of several special characteristics, which expresses the physical, physiological, genetic, mental, commercial, cultural or social identity of these natural persons.
+The data subjects are identifiable if they can be directly or indirectly identified, especially by reference to an identifier such as a name, an identification number, location data, an online identifier or one of several special characteristics, which expresses the physical, physiological, genetic, mental, commercial, cultural or social identity of these natural persons.
 In practice, these also include all data which are or can be assigned to a person in any kind of way.
-For example, the telephone number, credit card or personnel number of a person, account data, number plate, appearance and customer number or address are all personal data.
+For example, the telephone, credit card or personnel number of a person, account data, number plate, appearance, customer number or address are all personal data.

-Since the definition includes “all information,” one must assume that the term “personal data” should be as broadly interpreted as possible.
-This is also found in case law of the Court of Justice of the European Union.
-These include also less-clear information, such as recordings of work times which include information about the time when an employee begins and ends his work day, as well as breaks or times which do not fall in work time.
-Also, written answers from a test-taker and any remarks from the test about these answers are “personal data” if the test-taker can be theoretically identified.
+Since the definition includes “any information,” one must assume that the term “personal data” should be as broadly interpreted as possible.
+This is also suggested in case law of the European Court of Justice, which also considers less explicit information, such as recordings of work times which include information about the time when an employee begins and ends his work day, as well as breaks or times which do not fall in work time, as personal data.
+Also, written answers from a candidate during a test and any remarks from the examiner regarding these answers are “personal data” if the candidate can be theoretically identified.
 The same also applies to IP addresses.
-If the processor has the legal option to oblige the provider to publish additional information which can identify the user who is behind the IP address, this is also personal data.
+If the controller has the legal option to oblige the provider to hand over additional information which enable him to identify the user behind the IP address, this is also personal data.
 In addition, one must note that personal data need not be objective.
 Subjective information such as opinions, judgements or estimates can be personal data.
 Thus, this includes an assessment of creditworthiness of a person or an estimate of work performance by an employer.

 Last but not least, the law states that the information for a personnel reference must refer to a natural person.
 In other words, data protection does not apply to information about legal entities such as corporations, foundations and institutions.
 For natural persons, on the other hand, protection begins and is extinguished with legal capacity.
 Basically, a person obtains this capacity with his birth, and loses it upon his death.
-Data must therefore be assignable to specific or specifiable living persons for reference to a person.
+Data must therefore be assignable to identified or identifiable living persons to be considered personal.